 Animals on the streets of Kathmandu

 It’s pretty common to see animals wandering around the streets of Kathmandu – you can see plenty of goats, cows and chickens and dogs on the street.

 Walk in Kathmandu and you’ll quickly come across a small shrine or temple, sometimes in what looks like the middle of the road.
 People usually don’t praying at these temples, but they give the streets an extra layer of character.

-Kathmandu is a fascinating city, and while it’s tempting to take cheap taxis and rickshaws everywhere, walking the streets can be an interesting (although sometimes challenging) alternative.
+Kathmandu is a fascinating city to include in your Nepal travel, and while it’s tempting to take cheap taxis and rickshaws everywhere, walking the streets can be an interesting (although sometimes challenging) alternative.

 The huge gold plated Vajra ‘thunderbolt’ set in the east side of the stupa, Buddha statue on the west side of Swayambhu and the Sleeping Buddha, the Dewa Dharma Monastery, noted for a bronze icon of Buddha and traditional Tibetan paintings, the temple dedicated to Harati, the goddess of all children.
 It is said that, she was an ogress before Lord Buddha converted her to be the caretaker of all children.

 The language of food is universal.
 And when it comes to Nepalese food, it is the prime highlight of our culture.

 Types of Nepalese food depends on, which place or city you are in.
 If you are in Kathmandu, spicy Newari cuisines will awaken your taste bud in a hot and sweet way.

 The Newari clan who dominate the population of the valley not only celebrate colorful festivals and culture; they also are wonderful cooks and food fanatics, who love to cook delicious cuisines and of course share them with everyone around.